nehraa/Omnyxnet/PRODUCTION_READINESS.md

 ### Repo hygiene (completed)

-- Actions performed:
   - Added `Dockerfile.dev` at the repository root to provide a reproducible dev/test image.
   - Added `docker/docker-compose.test.yml` to standardize integration/test compose flows.

-- How to use the artifacts:
   - Build the dev image locally:
     ```bash
     docker build -t omnyxnet:dev -f Dockerfile.dev .